-- " Trauma can manifest in different ways.
-Depending upon the trauma experienced and individual and cultural factors, individuals may be drawn to different substances, and the hopelessness related to suicide may play out in a variety of ways.
+- Trauma can manifest in different ways.
+Depending upon the trauma experienced and individual factors, individuals may be drawn to different substances, and the hopelessness related to suicide may play out in a variety of ways.
 We are going to discuss several examples.
-As you read these, think about the linkages between trauma, substance use, and suicide risk. - Example: If someone experiences abuse from a close family member, they may have a hard time attaching to others and creating new, close relationships.
+As you read these, think about the linkages between trauma, substance use, and suicide risk. - " Example: If someone experiences abuse from a close family member, they may have a hard time attaching to others and creating new, close relationships.
 They may be overly alert and on guard at all times.
 Social situations may feel very intense.
-In addition to the family abuse, they may feel alienated from other Native individuals and their nation.
-The person may feel isolated trying to acculturate into a culture that is more prevalent around them and separate from their family culture.
 That person may move toward a substance that allows them to relax and experience less anxiety in social situations.
 These substances, which can worsen depressive symptoms, may facilitate suicidal behavior. - " Reflection: How can these substances facilitate suicidal behavior?
 Consider the interconnected and cyclical nature of how trauma history, substance use, and suicide can occur together. - " If a person is thinking of attempting suicide, alcohol may supply the motivation to act on suicidal thoughts or to complete the steps to die.
-The victim may believe that alcohol will assist in making dying by suicide painless
+The victim may believe that alcohol will assist in making dying by suicide painless. - This becomes a cycle at times, with suicidal behavior or thinking contributing to additional stress and symptoms for the person and serving as a driver to continued substance use. - " Consider clients you have worked with who have struggled with all three of these issues.
+Think of these examples in relation to the linkages and how suicide, trauma, and substance use are intertwined.